ryantpayton/MapleStory-Client/README.md

 JourneyClient is a custom, made-from-scratch game client for the 2D MMORPG MapleStory.

 # Supported versions
-The client is compatible with version 83 servers and [JourneyMS](https://github.com/SYJourney/JourneyDEV).
+The client is currently compatible with version 83 servers.

 # Configuration
 The build can be configured by editing the Journey.h file.
 The following options are available:
 - JOURNEY_USE_OPENGL: Use OpenGL for graphics (additional dependency), if not defined use D2D.
 - JOURNEY_USE_ASIO: Use Asio for networking (additional dependency), if not defined use Winsock.
 - JOURNEY_USE_CRYPTO: Use cryptography when communicating for the server.
-- JOURNEY_CUSTOM_VERSION: Use customized packets, handlers and game mechanics.

 # Dependencies
 - Nx library: